 big boy drawers – juice tha black beethoven

-juice tha black beethoven blends humour soul and blues tradition into a standout performance
+juice tha black beethoven blends humour, soul and a whole lotta blues into a standout performance

-big boy drawers rides through honky-tonk piano grooves, soulful vocals and rich gospel harmonies with effortless personality. the track keeps its storytelling front and centre, building playful tension through tight rhythm work, harmonica flourishes and a performance full of charisma and timing.
+big boy drawers rides through honky-tonk piano grooves, soulful vocals and great harmonies with effortless personality. the track keeps its late night storytelling front and centre, building playful tension through the impressive rhythm work, harmonica flourishes and a performance full of charisma and timing.

 thank u for making this juice tha black beethoven 🎹